cleancodedojo/node-es6-tdd/README.md

 ```

 ## shell scripts
-* test
+### test
 ```bash
 ./test.sh
 ```

-* build
+### build
 ```bash
 ./build.sh
 ```

-* clear original project scaffold git history
+### clear original project scaffold git history
-* note: you should only do this once, after cloning the repo
+* note: you should only do this once, after cloning the repo. you will loose all your git history if you run this script.
 * after clearing the original git history, run `git init` + `git add .` to add the project scaffold files to a new git repo
 ```bash
 ./clear-git-history.sh